It's Tuesday 01/18/22 & your Q or A is Welcome.

 I usually let the part remain in the solution for a total of 20 minutes (less MAY work, but I was told 20 minutes so that's what I used and it worked marvelously).
 When you withdraw the part, immediately rinse it in hot running water to get the solution off of it.
 Use extremely hot water, and the part will dry itself.
 Let it dry (and get cool enough to touch) on some clean paper towels, spray on some lubricant and voila you are done!

 it would give the sometimes sought after "gray-green" tint to it.
 I have never tried it.
-Cosmoline is still available from Brownells [linked by editor to Brownells website] if you are adventurous!
+Cosmoline is still available from Brownells [affil. link by editor] if you are adventurous!

 The original formula called for iron filings vice steel wool, but since I didn't have any floating around, and didn't want to file on the cast iron stove, I found that the steel wool worked just fine.
 What you get is a chemical reaction that causes an iron phosphate to form on the metal (steel phosphate I suppose, using steel wool).
 I have found that the resultant finish is just as durable as the Arsenal finishes and has exactly the same appearance! ñ an attractive dark gray, almost black.
 Some say that adding more manganese dioxide causes a darker finish, but I've never tried it, as I was happy with what I got!